Saquon Barkley, Roquan Smith top list of 32 NFL rookies who'll make an instant impact

 Chicago Bears

-Roquan Smith, LB: Smith was a top-5 prospect on my Big Board, he'll be an immediate starter and he landed with respected defensive coordinator Vic Fangio, someone who's coached a number of stud linebackers at the professional level.
+Roquan Smith, LB: Smith was a top-5 prospect on my Big Board, he'll be an immediate starter, and he landed with respected defensive coordinator Vic Fangio, someone who's coached a number of stud linebackers at the professional level.
 Smith does everything you need from a linebacker in today's NFL, and he covers like a safety.
 He's penciled in for 125 tackles as a rookie.

 Cincinnati Bengals

-Billy Price, OC: I have concerns about Price's lateral quickness, which hurt him against the speedy one-gappers and when facing twists up front.
+Billy Price, OC: I have concerns about Price's lateral quickness, which hurt him against speedy one-gappers and when facing twists up front.
 Everything else with his game checks out.
 He's a nasty, run-blocking stalwart and while he can get off balance when dealing with counter moves, the longtime Ohio State starter works hard to recover in pass protection.
 With a big hole at the pivot, Price should start from Day One and will be a big upgrade from Russell Bodine.

 Cleveland Browns